Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/6-Navigation.md

 });
 ```

-Let's check out this [navigation props](https://reactnavigation.org/docs/en/navigation-prop.html):
+Let's check out this [navigation props:](https://reactnavigation.org/docs/en/navigation-prop.html)

 ```js
 console.log(this.props);
 ```

-In a similar fashion we create two other screens: ListScreen & MapScreen, but this time with a button pointing back to HomeScreen, like this:
+In a similar fashion we create two other screens: ListScreen & MapScreen, but this time with a button pointing back to HomeScreen, something like this:

 ```js
 import React from "react";